A study of the electronic and ionic structure, for competing states of fully and partially ionized hydrogen, using the neutral pseudo-atom method as well as a classical map for the electron subsystem: The degree of ionization for Warm dense Hydrogen

-The PIMC method, which inputs only electrons and protons does not recognize or distinguish bound and free electrons at any stage of its calculation.
-Similarly, as we already noted, {\it it fails to identify} and distinguish species like H, (H$_2)^+$, H$_2$, H$^-$ that exist in a partially ionized H-plasma.
-That does not mean that these species have no ``physical existence".
-They all appear within a broadened "bump" in the $g_{\rm HH}(r)$ calculated by these methods.
-This failure to recognize the speciation of bound atomic and molecular structures within those methods is no basis for claiming that such species do not exist, In reality, the PIMC, QMD or NPA calculations, all of which begin with an input of electrons and nuclei, should be regarded as a sequence of successive calculations that can be used to analyze the speciation in hydrogen and other partially ionized plasmas in an appropriate manner, as the primary plasma, i.e., electrons and nuclei, respond to changes in differnt energy and length scales.
+In reality, the PIMC, QMD or NPA calculations, all of which begin with an input of electrons and nuclei, should be regarded as a sequence of successive calculations that can be used to analyze the speciation in hydrogen and other partially ionized plasmas in an appropriate manner, as the primary plasma, i.e., electrons and nuclei, respond to changes in different energy and length scales.
+New structures appear as new poles of the $S$-matrix (expressed in terms of particle trajectories), and in appropriate response functions that can in principle be calculated within PIMC., if these emergent entities are to be made manifest.

+Even at the static level, PIMC and QMC methods can calculate $S_{ee}(k)$ as well as $S_{ii}(k)$.
+Experimentally, while $S_{ii}(k)$ can be obtained from X-ray or neutron diffraction, $S_{ee}(k)$ is obtained from XRTS measurements.
+Then, the compressibility sumrule and charge neutrality together lead to the following relations, enabling an unambiguous experimental or theoretical estimate of $\bar{Z}$.

+The equation~\ref{chg-neut.eqn} follows from the charge-neutrality requirement that $\bar{n}=\bar{Z}\bar{\rho}$ and that the total charge-charge structure factor reduces to zero as $k \to 0$.
+Furthermore, When $\bar{n}g_{ei}(r)$ is identified with the free-electron charge at an ion, these relations can be further simplified to give direct access to $\bar{Z}$.
+The free-electron pile-up around an in the NPA is such that:

+In Eq.~\ref{comp.eqn}, $\xi$ is the isothermal compressibility of the system of electrons and ions.
+The recovery of these $k \to 0$ limits of $S_{ab}(k)$ in a simulation or via a physical model like the NPA establishes the thermodynamic consistency of the calculation since $\xi$ is directly obtained from the EOS.
+In fact, the MHNC equation uses this relation to check its treatment of bridge-diagram contributions to the potential of mean force in classical-fluid theory~\cite{LFA83}.

+PIMC and QMC, being limited by the simulation box size, cannot cheaply access the $k\to 0$ limit of any of the structure factors; but this is not an existential objection against $\bar{Z}$.
+The compressibility sumrule given above is not used in NPA calculations to determine $\bar{Z}$ because $S_{ee}(k)$ is not directly available from an NPA calculation.